Truth and wisdom

 T

-23 Here are some more sayings that make good sense:
+23 Here are some more sayings that make good sense: when you judge you must be fair.

 24 If you let the guilty go free, people of all nations will hate and curse you.